SanderBeekhuis/workshop-git/labs/1_merge_and_rebase.md

 ## Bonus Exercise 1: Alternative scenarios
+Reset the `feature/logging` and `main` branches to their respective tags.

 Play around with some other scenarios, for example.
 - Do not use the `no-ff` flag and allow for fast-forward in merging.
 When will git fast-forward?
 - Change around the order of the merges around.
 Does this make any difference?